sgruhier/capistrano-db-tasks/README.markdown

     # if you want to exclude table data (but not table schema) from dump
     set :db_ignore_data_tables, []

+    # if you want to define a custom bin path for your database installation
+    set :db_remote_bin_path, '/software/postgresql-9.4.5/bin'
+    set :db_local_bin_path, '/software/postgresql-9.4.5/bin'

     # If you want to import assets, you can change default asset dir (default = system)
     # This directory must be in your shared directory on the server